-New W-4 IRS Tax Form for 2020: How It Affects You
+New W-4 IRS Tax Form: How It Affects You

-If you work at a job and have federal income taxes withheld from your paycheck, you should know there is a new Form W-4 for 2020.
+If you work at a job and have federal income taxes withheld from your paycheck, you should know there was a new Form W-4 issued in 2020.

 Basically, the form tells your employer how much federal income tax to withhold from your paycheck.